Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted.md

       ![Enter Your Password](media/sc900-image-2.png)

-4. If prompted to stay signed in, you can click "No."
+4. If prompted to stay signed in, you can click **"No**."

-5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.
+5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **"Maybe Later"** to skip the tour.

-6. Click "Next" from the bottom right corner to embark on your Lab journey!.
+6. Click on **"Next"** from the bottom right corner to embark on your lab journey!

       ![Start Your Azure Journey](media/sc900-image(3).png)

-Now you're all set to explore the powerful world of technology.
-Feel free to reach out if you have any questions along the way.
+Now, you're all set to explore the powerful world of technology.
+Feel free to reach out if you've got any questions along the way.
 Enjoy your workshop!